keriganmarketing/mexicobeachsales/public/plugins/wp-mail-smtp/readme.txt

 The WP Mail SMTP team takes security very seriously.
 Not only does the plugin follow all security best practices, but we have several options available to ensure your site is safe and secure.

-- Direct SMTP mailer integrations (recommended), such as Google and Mailgun, use the official provider APIs.
+- Direct SMTP mailer integrations (recommended), such as SMTP.com, Pepipost and Mailgun, use the official provider APIs.
 This means you never enter your username or password in the plugin settings and these credentials are not stored in the database.
 Instead, we use tokens or API keys which are much more secure.

 - When using Other SMTP mailer, we provide the option to insert your password in your `wp-config.php` file, so it's not visible in your WordPress settings or saved in the database.